Store Hours

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start them a little later than recommended, it's not ideal, but it should even out as time passes.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
+In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much sun and heat, so research to find varieties that can handle the weather before planting outdoors.
+However, many spring flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.

 Colder regions in Zones 6–8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
 Mountainous regions in Zones 3 to 5 will have the shortest growing season, with seed starters going in later in the spring.
 Although the weather may vary, wait until the frost has passed to give your seeds the best chance at a hearty and healthy life.

-Check out certain herbs and cruciferous veggies if you’re ready to get planting.
-This includes broccoli, cabbage, and kale.
-Greens like spinach, artichokes, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.
+Check out cruciferous veggies and certain herbs if you're ready to get planting.
+This includes kale, cabbage, and broccoli.
+Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 In Zones 4–6, traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter start indoors under the grow lights.

 Start Seeds Indoors